jfheinrich-eu/pipreqs-action/README.md

 > **Note**: This project is a fork and enhancement of [ryan-rozario/pipreqs-action](https://github.com/ryan-rozario/pipreqs-action) with significant improvements and additional features.

-Automatically generates `requirements.txt` files for Python projects using [pipreqs](https://github.com/bndr/pipreqs) with enhanced duplicate handling, GitHub Actions integration, and comprehensive testing.
+Automated Python requirements and dependency management for CI/CD, DevOps, and package-management workflows.
+Uses pipreqs for fast, reliable automation of requirements.txt generation and continuous integration.

 ## ✨ Features

-- 🔄 **Automatic Requirements Generation**: Uses pipreqs to analyze Python imports
+- 🔄 **Python Dependency Management Automation**: Uses pipreqs to analyze imports and generate requirements
+- ⚡ **CI/CD & DevOps Integration**: Designed for continuous integration and DevOps workflows
+- 📦 **Package Management**: Handles requirements and dependencies for Python projects
+- 🛠️ **Automation**: Fully automated requirements.txt generation and updates
 - 🔍 **Recursive Scanning**: Optional recursive directory scanning
 - ⚡ **Duplicate Handling**: Intelligent handling of duplicate packages with different versions
 - ⚠️ **GitHub Warnings**: Automatic warnings in GitHub Actions logs for conflicts